 - You should first contact the UNLV Academic Success Center to see if there is free tutoring for the subject needed.
-Individual tutorial assistance can be reimbursed by the GI Bill for chapters 30, 33, 35 and 1606.
+Individual tutorial assistance can be reimbursed by the VA education benefits for chapters 30, 33, 35 and 1606.
 Tutorial assistance is not available for chapter 1607 at this time.
 You must provide a letter from the course instructor stating you are deficient in the course and that individual tutoring would help correct the deficiency.
 The Academic Success Center has a list of available tutors.
 The monthly amount reimbursed cannot exceed $100.
 To apply, complete VA Form 22-1990t, Application and Enrollment Certification for Individualized Tutorial Assistance.
-Forms are available on the GI Bill website, or, from UNLV's Office of Veteran Services.
+Forms are available on the VA Education Benefits website, or, from UNLV's Office of Veteran Services.
 You will be required to pay the tutor up front and the VA will reimburse you.

 - Can I take any courses I want?

 - The VA will only pay for classes that are degree-applicable.
 This means only classes that will count towards your degree program.
 The VA will pay for required pre-requisites.
 See below concerning remedial classes.

 - Will the VA pay for classes toward a minor?

 - If your degree has elective credits, you can use these electives to take classes for a minor.
 Otherwise, classes for a minor cannot be counted for certification.
 When you have filled your open electives, no future elective credits can be certified.

 - What if I am a non-admit student?